 Theorem \ref{weak edos} is redolent of the Ed\`{o}s-Strauss conjecture.
-Indeed It can be considered as a weaker version of the conjecture.
-It is quite implicit from Theorem \ref{weak edos} that there are infinitely many points in $\mathbb{N}^n$ that satisfy the inequality with finitely many such exceptions.
-Therefore in the opposite direction we can assert that there are infinitely many $L_1,L_2\in \mathbb{N}$ that satisfies the inequality.
+It can be considered a weaker version of the conjecture.
+It is implicit from Theorem \ref{weak edos} that there are infinitely many points in $\mathbb{N}^n$ that satisfy the inequality with finitely many such exceptions.
+Therefore, in the opposite direction, we can conclude that there are infinitely many $L_1,L_2\in \mathbb{N}$ satisfying the inequality.
 We state a consequence of the result in Theorem \ref{weak edos} to shed light on this assertion.